codygunton/NBA-Shooter-Profiler/eda-and-cleaning.md

 ## Correlations

-We show the correlations between all of the relevant (dropping numerical ID's) variables across the entire dataset.
+We show the correlations between all of the relevant (dropping numerical ID's, for example) variables across the entire dataset.

     drop_vars = ['GAME_ID', 'MATCHUP', 'LOCATION', 'W',
                  'FINAL_MARGIN', 'CLOSEST_DEFENDER',